VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 {{< /columns >}}

-So, while it may not be trivial to do you can at least sometimes steal old, discontinued ideas and build them yourself.
+While it may not be trivial to do you can at least sometimes steal old, discontinued ideas and build them yourself.

-Speaking of, some of those "old ideas" were pretty good, just not attainable by mere motals without infinite pocket books.
+Speaking of, some of those "old ideas" were pretty good, just not attainable by mere mortals without infinite pocket books.

-But now, if you want to try stenography, you can!
-Hardware has gotten much cheaper than back you'd have to buy a comercial off-the-shelf unit for it, and the software is totally free.
+For example, if you want to try stenography, you can!
+Hardware has gotten much cheaper than back when you'd have to buy a commercial off-the-shelf unit for it, and the software is totally free.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/nRp_1S7cj6A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>